cshanxiao/gitlab-repo-cloner/README.md

 #Usage

+Use a ssh key without key passphrase(passcode) before start.

 It is very simple to use.
 You just need to pass the group name (or id) as an argument to the `gital`

     gital my-group